top of page

 RULES OF ENGAGEMENT

-We want to keep things simple, but in order to ensure all participants have an enjoyable and educational experience all fighters must abide by a few rules;
+We want to keep things simple and kinetic, but in order to ensure all participants have an enjoyable and educational experience all fighters must abide by these rules;

 • Sparring Is As Much Intellectual As It Is Physical: Brute force is the strategy of the unskilled.
 Control your weapons and yourselves at all times.
 Utilize the skills you've learned in your chosen combat system to the best of your abilities.
-Blade-fighting is a higher art; swinging like a cave man does little to validate your training and your system.
+Blade-fighting is a higher art; swinging like a cave man and charging in recklessly while absorbing hits do very little to validate your training and your system.

 • No Mutual Destructions: All fighters must acknowledge every strike is LETHAL.
-However, "dying" men flail and fighters must understand to get out of range and prevent after blows.
+However, "dying" men flail and fighters must understand to get out of range and prevent receiving after blows.
 If mutual destructions, doubles, etc. persists then the fight will be discontinued.
+It doesn't matter whether you're fighting as Mr. Tough Guy in a t-shirt or wearing your cute protective fencing jacket - you get hit, you're dead.
+Period.

 • Acknowledge And Respect All Hits: Pretty self-explanatory; if you get hit first, have enough sense to recognize it and back away instead of delivering an after blow.
-You're not impressing anyone by exchanging blows.
-Reset from a safe range and continue the fight until the end of the round.
+You're not impressing anyone by engaging in mutual destruction.
+Reset from a safe range and resume the fight until the end of the round.

 Rule Of Thirds: These are somewhat inspired by the Pekiti-Tirsia Kali strategy of thirds and one that I’ve used in past gatherings for experienced fighters;